 3 important Google Search Console features you must be using

-There’s been a lot of talk in recent years about the big data revolution, and while we now have access to more customer data that ever before, the truth is that your data is only as good as your ability to draw insights from it.
+There’s been a lot of talk in recent years about the big data revolution, and while we now have access to more customer data than ever before, the truth is that your data is only as good as your ability to draw insights from it.

 The Google Search Console is a great place to start.
 It’s an excellent source for website data and you can use it to generate sophisticated reports that will show you exactly how your customers are interacting with your website.